Event-Ally: Build an Event Planning Platform using Next.js & Appwrite

 const [docs, setDocs] = useState<Models.Document>();

-2. User parmas[event] to access the dynamic route id.
+2. User parmas[event] to access the dynamic route ID.

 Here you are first getting the particular document for the specific event.
-Then you are getting all the registrations for that event from our Registrations Database (for checking if the current user has already registered for the event or not), lastly getting the list of all the sponsors from our Sponsor Database for that particular event (Collection)
+Then you get all the registrations for that event from our Registrations Database (for checking if the current user has already registered for the event or not), lastly getting the list of all the sponsors from our Sponsor Database for that particular event (Collection)

 export default function Event({ params }: { params: { event: string } }) {